 You should be wary of anyone who tells you that a particular product or technique can give you access to better exchange rates or easy money.
 While software programmes and training courses can teach you how to make forex trades, no person or programme can ever accurately predict movement in foreign currencies.

 Forex trading using contracts linked to the exchange rate between two currencies is classed as trading a ‘derivative’ financial product.
 A derivative product involves trading in the changing value of an underlying asset such as currencies, shares, bonds, commodities or interest rates.
-In New Zealand, individuals or businesses offering these contracts must hold a ‘derivatives issuer licence’ from the FMA.
+In New Zealand, individuals or businesses offering these contracts must hold a ‘derivatives issuer licence’ from us.
 You can find a list of all licensed derivatives issuers on our website.

 Visit our warnings and alerts page for warnings about forex dealers.